Different places to live

 Get started on your search by making inquiries with the Housing Section of Studend Services Stuttgart and applying there for a place to live.
 This is best done before you begin your studies.
 Student Services also offers barrier-free apartments [de] for disabled students and two-room apartments [de] for students with children.
 In total, Student Services Stuttgart maintains 35 residential buildings with more than 7,200 rooms located downtown, on the Vaihingen campus, in Ludwigsburg, Esslingen, and Göppingen.

 Spending only a few days in Stuttgart?
 Stay at reasonable rates in the International Student Hotel of Student Services Stuttgart.
 Another option for longer stays is to look for a room to sublet in a student residence.
 In some of our buildings, occupants can rent out their room during vacation or up to three months.
 Please inquire directly at participating housing facilities if you are interested.

 Help, I can’t find a place to live!

 The semester start is getting ever closer and you still have not found an apartment or room?
 If all else fails, find a hostel or Hosteling International youth hostel to bed down in temporarily.

-In addition to the Student Services housing stock, there are ones owned by private or clerical providers.
-You can find out more about this option in the brochure [de] put out by Student Services Stuttgart.
+In addition to the Student Services housing stock, there are hostels owned by private or clerical providers.
+You can find out more about this option on the website of the Studierendenwerk Stuttgart.

 Apartments subsidized by the state rent at well-below-market rates.
 To be eligible for subsidized housing, you must present the following with your application: